-Ор- Description
+Op- Description

 tional

 argu-

-ments Chang this halo manages and suit
+ments

 -h, -help Show this help message and exit.

--d, -de- bug Print lots of debugging statements.
+-d, de- Print lots of debugging statements.

+bug

 -v, -ver- Be verbose.

-bose De Vereuse.
+bose The experiment ID to use Default + oct

--e The experiment ID to use.
+-e EXPID, The experiment ID to use.
 Default test.

-EXPID, •

 -expid

 EXPID

 -c, Run in check mode (don't submit job to supercomputer).

 -check

--P, -pro- file Write profiling information (esm-tools).
+-P, -pro- Write profiling information (esm-tools).

+file

 -j Write the jobtype this run was called from (esm-tools internal).

 LAST_JOB

--last_jobty
+last_jobty

 LAST_JOB

--t TASK, The task to run.
+-t TASK, -task The task to run.
 Choose from: compute, post, couple, tidy_and_resubmit.

--task TASK
+TASK

 -p PID, The PID of the task to observe.

--p F1D, -pid The FID of the task to observe.
+-pid

 PID

 -X E[x]clude this step.

-EXCLUDE, -
+EXCLUDE,

 -exclude

 EXCLUDE

 -o ONLY, [o]nly do this step.

--only

-ONLY
+-only ONLY

--r RESUME_F [r]esume from the specified run/step (i.e. to resume a second run you'll need to use -r 2).
+-r [r]esume from the specified run/step (i.e. to resume a second run you'll need to use $-r$ 2).

-resume- NOII,
+-I RESUME_F

+-resume- ,

 from

-RESUME_F ROM
+RESUME_FROM

 -U, -up- [U]pdate the runscript in the experiment folder and associated files

 date

 -update- Updates the requested files from external sources in a currently ongoing simulation.
 We strongly advise

 filetypes against using this option unless you really know what you are doing.

--i, This option can be used to [i]nspect the results of a previous run, for example one prepared with -c.
+-i, This option can be used to [i]nspect the results of a previous run, for example one prepared with $-c$ .

 -inspect This argument needs an additional keyword.
-Choose among: overview (gives you the same little message you see at the heginning of each run lastleg (displays the lest log file), explag (the overall
+Choose among: overview (gives you the same little mes-

 sage you see at the beginning of each run, lastlog (displays the last log file), explog (the overall experiment logfile), datefile (the overall experiment logfile), config (the Python dict that contains

 all information), size (the size of the experiment folder), a filename or a directory name output the

 content of the file /directory if found in the last run folder.)

+content of the me /uncetory in found in the last rul folder.)